null Skip to Content

 Depending on whether or not your touch-up kit comes with a base coat, a cotton swab should be used to apply a thin layer.
 Allow the base coat to dry completely, which usually takes about 30 minutes.

-For kits containing a wash, apply this wash with a small paint brush.
+For kits containing a wash, apply this wash with a small paintbrush.
 Dabbing with a soft cloth can help to blend well.

 Any bottles labeled with “wash concentrate” should have tap water added to the neck of the bottle.
 After adding water, replace the lid and shake well before use.